mr-bt/manager.README/README.md

 Remember, this README is not a substitute for personal interaction and mutual understanding.
 It's a starting point for our professional relationship, and I look forward to learning and growing with you.

-## Welcome

-I'm pleased to welcome you.
-You work at ${company_X}, where I hope it becomes a place where you'll grow, develop, contribute and have fun.
-I'm also hopeful that the journey gets easier with your fresh ideas and enthusiasm.

-I look forward to working with you.

-**Welcome to the team!**

 ## Motivations behind this document

 Having been inspired by several documents/posts on the importance of a Manager's README, I've decided to kick things off on Github with my own edition.
 Few reasons for this document to exist: